Askar Akayev: Education and early career

 Akayev was born in Kyzyl-Bayrak, Kirghiz Soviet Socialist Republic.
 He was the eldest of five sons born into a family of collective farm workers.
 He became a metalworker at a local factory in 1961.
 He subsequently moved to Leningrad, where he trained as a physicist and graduated from the Leningrad Institute of Precision Mechanics and Optics in 1967 with an honors degree in mathematics, engineering and computer science.
 He stayed at the institute until 1976, working as a senior researcher and teacher.
 In Leningrad he met and in 1970 married Mayram Akayeva with whom he now has two sons and two daughters.
 They returned to their native Kyrgyzstan in 1977, where he became a senior professor at the Frunze Polytechnic Institute.
 Some of his later cabinet members were former students and friends from his academic years.

 He obtained a doctorate in 1981 from the Moscow Institute of Engineering and Physics, having written his dissertation on holographic systems of storage and transformation of information.
-In 1984, he became a member of the Kirghiz Academy of Sciences, rose to vice president of the academy in 1987 and then president of the academy in 1989.
+In 1984, he became a member of the Kyrgyz Academy of Sciences, rose to vice president of the academy in 1987 and then president of the academy in 1989.
 He was elected as a deputy in the Supreme Soviet of the USSR in the same year.